MENU

 ■Summer Birds Birds that migrate from the south to raise their young in the summer.

 Of the approximately 130 species of wild birds found in Karuizawa, 50, or half of them, migrate from the south to raise their young.
 These are “summer birds.
 Summer birds are birds that spend the winter in Southeast Asia, the Philippines, Indonesia, etc. and come to Japan in the summer.
 They generally arrive in late April or early May, right around Golden Week, and leave Japan in September or October.
-April is the breeding season.
+Of the approximately 100 bird species seen during the breeding season from April

-Of the approximately 100 species of wild birds that can be seen in Karuizawa from April to August, about half are summer birds.
-The males of these summer birds, which migrate to Karuizawa to raise their young, take up their territories and perch high up on the cribs of trees, chirping actively.
+to August, about half are summer birds.
+The males of the summer birds that migrate to Karuizawa establish a roost to raise their young, perching high up on the cribs of trees and chirping actively.
 Their singing peaks in late April and May, when they are in the early stages of their migration, and the most beautiful chirping can be heard for about two hours before and after sunrise.

 Birds in the forest